 Entrust your case to attorney John Freeman, a former prosecutor now turned defense lawyer with more than 30 years of criminal law experience.

-Money laundering charges can pose huge challenges for businesses if corporate assets are alleged to have been purchased or be the result of a money laundering scheme.
+Money laundering charges can pose significant challenges for businesses if corporate assets are alleged to have been purchased or obtained through a money laundering scheme.
 For example, if someone buys a franchise using funds from an illegal enterprise or with the intent to launder money through the business, the feds will investigate whether the franchise owner knew or had reason to know.
 If they did, they could also face criminal charges.
 Foreign businesses and security investment opportunities can also raise questions about money laundering.